Unlock the full potential of your feedback

 Types of feedback

-A circumstance such as the current collaboration or a work result like a product idea or the new strategy document.
+A circumstance, such as the current collaboration, a work result like a product idea, or the new strategy document.

 Feedback on a person

 The concrete, observed behaviour of a person or group of people in one or more situations.

 Quantitative data are like signposts.
 They help to quickly identify where to look more closely.